GregAbacaxi/GregAbacaxi/README.md

 ### 👋 **Greetings**
 - My name is Gregor
 - I speak Portuguese and English
-- I've existed for approximately 7500 days
+- I've existed for approximately 7600 days
 - I like most things computer-related (Studying to get better at those)

 ### ⚙ **I'm currently doing...**
 Trying to get a degree (Informatics Engineering)

- Last Semester
+It's my Last Semester.

- Current Subjects :

- > Basic Cloud Computing with AWS

- > Cybersecurity

- > Distributed Systems

- > Internet of Things

-On top of that :

-I've got a project, it's about Distributed File Systems.
-More updates on that later.
+I've got a project, I need it to finish my degre. it's about Distributed File Systems. you can catch a glimpse of it [HERE](https://github.com/GregAbacaxi/StreamlitProjeto "graphs!")

 ### ✨ **My favorite repository...**
 A variation of the "Conway's Game of Life", made with Pedro Decolin's collaboration and André Bortoli's help.